mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Azure.StorageAccount.md

 ##### Parameters
 * *services:* The to add services to.
 * *configuration:* The to add services to.
-* *azureBlobContainerConfigurationSection:* The name for the ConfigurationSectionName.
+* *azureBlobProviderOptionSection:* The name for the ConfigurationSectionName.